Mount Nelson

 The level of cultural diversity witnessed in Mount Nelson was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Mount Nelson's population showed higher cultural diversity compared to most local markets, with 26.6% born overseas and 18.7% speaking a language other than English at home.
-Christianity was the predominant religion in Mount Nelson, accounting for 33.5% of its population.
-Islam, however, was more prevalent in Mount Nelson at 2.5%, compared to Greater Hobart's 1.3%.
+Mount Nelson has a higher cultural diversity compared to most local markets, with 26.6% of its population born overseas and 18.7% speaking a language other than English at home.
+Christianity is the predominant religion in Mount Nelson, comprising 33.5% of its population.
+Islam is overrepresented in Mount Nelson, making up 2.5% compared to 1.3% across Greater Hobart.

 Frequently Asked Questions - Diversity